JaneySprings/DotRush/README.md

 &emsp;DotRush simplifies code navigation and refactoring with these quick actions:

 - **Go To Definition**</br>
+Find all the symbol definitions in your project.

 - **Go To Type Definition**</br>
+Find all the symbol type definitions in your project.

 - **Go To Implementation**</br>
+Find all implementations of your virtual method or interface.

 - **Go To References**</br>
+Find all usages of the symbol in your project.

 - **Renaming**</br>
 Rename a class or variable by placing a cursor on it and pressing `F2` (by default).